geopython/GeoHealthCheck/docs/install.rst

 ....................

 In GHC v0.6.0 encryption was added for password storage.
-Existing passwords should be migrated via the `paver upgrade` command.
+Existing passwords should be migrated via the `invoke upgrade` command.
 Also password recovery was changed: a user can create a new password via a unique, personal URL that GHC sends by email.
 This requires a working email configuration and a reachable `SITE_URL` config value.
 See :ref:`admin_user_mgt` for solving password problems.